-See if you can find a virtual platform that can pinpoint the features you need.
-It can range from the possibility of mingling, on-site and digital registration, meeting booking and gamification.
+See if you can find an event platform that can pinpoint the features you need.
+It can range from the possibility of mingling, on-site and digital registration, meeting booking, and gamification.
 The system you are interested in should be able to meet your needs.

 3. A virtual platform with broad solutions

-We know that at first glance, it will be tempting to use, for example, Teams as a platform for your virtual and hybrid event.
-It is common for companies to have a license, and it seems user friendly for everyone.
+We know that at first glance, it will be tempting to use, for example, Teams as a platform for your virtual and hybrid events.
+It is common for companies to have a license, and it seems user-friendly for everyone.
 But if you choose this, you will need other providers for, for example, registration and presentation of the agenda.